Xunnamius/black-flag/README.md

   context
 ) => {
   // Typically unnecessary (and suboptimal) to use this hook.
 Configure commands
-  // declaratively using the filesystem instead.
-Otherwise, at this point,
+  // (including the root command) declaratively using the filesystem instead.
-  // you're just using yargs :)
+  // Otherwise, at this point, you're just using yargs but with extra steps.
+  // Even worse, you'd have to configure each instance _and its shadow_ (see
+  // appendix).
+  //
+  // Prefer the simple filesystem-based declarative API over this function!
 };

 /**
  * This function is called once towards the beginning of the execution of
- * `PreExecutionContext::execute` and should return a `process.argv`-like array.
+ * `PreExecutionContext::execute(X)` and should return a `process.argv`-like
+ * array.
  */
-export const configureArguments: ConfigureArguments = async ( rawArgv, // <== This is: whatever was passed to ::execute(...) or process.argv context
+export const configureArguments: ConfigureArguments = async ( rawArgv, // <== This is either the X in ::execute(X), or hideBin(process.argv)
+  context
 ) => {
   // This is where yargs middleware and other argument pre-processing can be
   // implemented, if necessary.

-  return hideBin(rawArgv);
+  // When PreExecutionContext::execute is invoked without arguments, Black Flag
+  // calls the yargs::hideBin helper utility on process.argv for you.
+Therefore,
+  // calling hideBin here would cause a bug.
+You shouldn't ever need to call
+  // `hideBin` manually, but if you do, it's re-exported from 'black-flag/util'. return rawArgv;
 };

 /**